KantarRepIntel/WeatherCodeChallenge/README.md

 ## Goals to evaluate

 - How the candidate focus the solution

-- How you approach the project (we left some stuff intentionally open, so you have to evaluate trade-offs and make some decisions)
+- How you approach the project
 - Design and architecture
 - How the code is writed
 - Solution testing